 As he adapts to the gay scene, he will begin to realize the power he holds over other men with his youthful looks and might become full of himself.
-Or he'll tire of the "Meet cute, fuck fast, bye-bye" routine and slow down before he risks ending up with an STD or drug addiction.
-If the story covers enough time, he'll hopefully be brought back down to earth sometime in his mid-20's or early 30's, when his maturity kicks in and/or his boyish looks start to fade.
-At which point, he begins to morph into some other gay trope
+If the story has a darker tone, his life may devolve into a hedonistic spiral of sex and drugs, especially if he was already on the road to addiction before coming out.
+If the story covers enough time, he'll hopefully be brought down to earth sometime in his 30's, when his maturity kicks in and/or his boyish looks start to fade.
+At which point, he begins to morph into some other gay trope.

-Not to be confused with Princess Peach's infant star helper, "Twinking", a gaming term referring to either lower level characters using hand-me-downs from their higher level characters that are still enough to make them overpowered, or God Modeing
+Not to be confused with Princess Peach's infant star helper, "Twinking", a gaming term referring to lower level characters using hand-me-downs from their higher level characters that are still enough to make them overpowered, or God Moding.

 - Jetlad in Top 10: The Forty-Niners, though he notably avoids the "full of yourself" phase.